baymac/baymac.github.io/_posts/2019-06-01-the-commencement-of-coding-period.md

 You can now pass a lambda at function call.
 In this case, `(serverUrl, gitLabServer) -> serverUrl.equals(gitLabServer.getServerUrl())`.
 In future if you want to pass a new lambda, you only need to define a new predicate interface and pass that predicate in the `removeServer(String, Predicate<>)` method.
 You will not have to mess inside the function code itself which is proven to be more error prone.
 If you are new to predicate it may look complex at first but when you start implementing yourself you get the hang of it.

 2) `Generating Personal Access Token from inside Jenkins` - This is a feature implemented by GitHub plugin.
 It lets you create personal access token to access your GitLab Server APIs without leaving Jenkins.
 You can use either text field to supply username/password to GitLab server or use the credentials plugin to persist username/password securely for future use.
 This feature is not inherently supported by GitLab APIs.
-These had to be implemented by doing some hack.
-Thankfully the GitLab4J APIs I am using had implemented it and all I had to do was just make a function call.
+These had to be implemented by doing some hacky stuff.
+Thankfully the GitLab4J APIs I am using had implemented it and all I had to do was make a function call.

 ```java
 String tokenName = UUID.randomUUID().toString();